-In 1971 Domna Samiou left her radio job and importantly, later in the year, accepted an invitation by the composer and performer Dionyssis Savvopoulos to start performing at a club called Rodeo, frequented by a youthful anti-junta5 audience.
+In 1971 Domna Samiou left her radio job and importantly, later in the year, accepted an invitation by the composer and performer Dionysis Savvopoulos to start performing at a club called Rodeo, (see The first concerts) frequented by a youthful anti-junta5 audience.
 This marked the beginning of Domna Samiou's impact on the appreciation of folk music by the younger generations in Greece.
-Soon after she performed at the Bach Festival in London, which was being run by Lila Lalandi at the time.
+Soon after she performed at the English Bach Festival in London, which was being run by Lila Lalandi at the time.
 It was a triumphant start to a brilliant musical career.
 'It made people overcome the embarrassment they felt for folk music' as she herself stated later.

 In 1974 she started her collaboration with the Columbia record company, which resulted in a number of LPs being produced over the next years.
-In 1976-77, together with the film directors Fotos Lambrinos and Andreas Thomopoulos, she toured the Greek countryside and produced twenty episodes for the program 'Musiko Odiporiko' ('Musical Travelogue') of the Greek national television (ERT).
+In 1976-77, together with the film directors Fotos Lambrinos and Andreas Thomopoulos, she toured the Greek countryside and produced twenty episodes for the program ‘Musical Travelogue with Domna Samiou’ of the Greek national television (ERT).

 In 1981 the Domna Samiou Greek Folk Music Association was founded to preserve and promote Greek traditional music and allow for the production of records and the organisation of musical events to the highest standards, free from the demands of commercial record companies.